Foundry-Workshop/token-action-hud-wfrp4e/README.md

 ## Acknowledgments

+* Thanks to Russell (@Larkinabout) for creating the [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core)!
-* Thanks to Discord member Vathraq for the idea for this module!
+* Thank you to the Community Helpers on Foundry's Discord who provide tireless support for people seeking help with the HUD.

 ## Support

 If you wish to support module development, please consider [becoming Patron](https://www.patreon.com/foundryworkshop) or donating [through Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6P2RRX7HVEMV2&source=url).
 Thanks!

+Please also consider [supporting Russell](https://ko-fi.com/larkinabout) (@Larkinabout), the author of the Token Action HUD Core, which is the basis of this module!

 ## License